-The health of our guts, and by extension, our whole bodies is largely influenced by a diverse community of trillions of microbes living in our intestinal tract.
-Our diet plays a key role in determining the health of our gut flora and since we’ve realised this, health professionals have promoted a variety of foods to maintain our gut health from fermented to high fibre foods.
+The health of our guts and, by extension, our whole bodies are largely influenced by a diverse community of trillions of microbes living in our intestinal tract.
+Our diet plays a key role in determining the health of our gut flora and since we’ve come to realise this, health professionals have promoted a variety of foods to maintain our gut health, from fermented to high fibre foods.

-Probiotics are another popular food product said to improve our health.
-Today, millions of people take probiotics for gut health and to prevent and even treat some illnesses.
+Probiotics are another popular food product that is said to improve various aspects of our health.
+Today, millions of people take probiotics for their gut health and to prevent and even treat some illnesses.
 But do probiotics live up to the hype?
 How effective are they?
-Are some products better than others?
+And are some products better than others?
 We take a closer look at these questions below.

 - Irritable bowel syndrome

 - Crohn’s disease